debamitra/debs-journal/some-notes-ongoing-learning-journey.md

 ### Some Concluding Thoughts

-When I first started on this journey, I didn’t know how things would pan out, but I took small steps anyway (with some help) — being kind to myself, reframing negative thoughts, and building habits over time.

-After a few years of very non-linear progress and often even some regression, I have noticed some changes.
-I was being kinder to myself naturally, I don’t often feel as anxious anymore, and it became easier for me to pull myself out of negative thoughts and return to positivity.
-I was more in control.
-It’s slightly easier for me to even sometimes override procrastination and do something small.
+When I started this journey, I didn't know exactly how it would pan out, but I took small, consistent steps along the way.
+After some non-linear progress and setbacks, I have noticed some positive changes.
+Its a little easier to develop new better habits and manage being productive as well as stepping back when needed.
+It’s also slightly easier for me to even sometimes override procrastination and do something small.
 I feel a little successful with this and hope to hold on to it going forward.
 *P.S.
 Thanks to my friend [Ramana](https://blog.vramana.com/) for pushing me to write more. :)*